ringvold/get5_api/README.md

 ### All in docker

+**NB: This section is outdated.
+Need to find a docker image for CS2.
+Any tips?**

 Run both app and database (and csgo server) in docker.

 1. Start the database and server with `docker-compose up`.
 This might take a while.